-The consensus opinion is that the criteria used in Figure 2 to define BVI should be utilized.
-In regard to the extent of BVI, several papers have shown that the presence of 4-5 foci of BVI in encapsulated follicular/Hürthle cell carcinoma confers a much worse outcome than lower number of BVI foci.
-36-38 The most recent American Thyroid Association (ATA) guidelines classify a patient in a high risk category, if having 4 foci or more of BVI, while focal BVI (<4 foci) in an intrathyroidal follicular carcinoma will put the patient in low risk group.
-More importantly, the National Comprehensive Cancer Network (NCCN) 2019 guidelines have defined minimal vascular invasion as a few foci (1-4) of vascular invasion, and does not mandate radioiodine (RAI) administration in an intrathyroidal, well defined, follicular or Hürthle cell carcinoma, with minimal vascular invasion.
-40 Consequently, it is important to report the extent of BVI in encapsulated thyroid carcinoma by counting the foci of BVI.
-It is noteworthy that most papers that validated the importance of BVI cutoffs have counted individual vessel sections invaded by tumour separately, as different foci.
-In regard to PTC, the presence of BVI was shown to impart poorer outcome.
-34 Furthermore any focus of BVI in PTC will put the patient in an intermediate risk category according to the most recent ATA guidelines.
-It is therefore mandatory to report on the status of BVI in PTC (i.e., core item).
-There is no evidence that the number of BVI foci impact on prognosis in non-encapsulated PTC.
-Counting the BVI foci in nonencapsulated PTC is therefore not a core item.
+The consensus opinion is that the criteria used in Figure 2 to define LVI should be utilized.
+In regard to the extent of LVI, several papers have shown that the presence of 4-5 foci of LVI in encapsulated follicular/Hürthle cell carcinoma confers a much worse outcome than lower number of LVI foci.
+36-38 The most recent American Thyroid Association (ATA) guidelines classify a patient in a high risk category, if having 4 foci or more of vascular invasion (VI), while focal vascular invasion (VI) (<4 foci) in an intrathyroidal follicular carcinoma will put the patient in low risk group.
+More importantly, the National Comprehensive Cancer Network (NCCN) 2019 guidelines have defined minimal vascular invasion as a few foci (1-4) of VI, and does not mandate radioiodine (RAI) administration in an intrathyroidal, well defined, follicular or Hürthle cell carcinoma, with minimal VI.
+Consequently, it is important to report the extent of LVI in encapsulated thyroid carcinoma by counting the foci of LVI.
+It is noteworthy that most papers that validated the importance of LVI cutoffs have counted individual vessel sections invaded by tumour separately, as different foci.
+In regard to PTC, the presence of LVI was shown to impart poorer outcome.
+Furthermore any focus of VI in PTC will put the patient in an intermediate risk category according to the most recent ATA guidelines.
+It is therefore mandatory to report on the status of LVI in PTC (i.e., core item).
+There is no evidence that the number of LVI foci impact on prognosis in non-encapsulated PTC.
+Counting the LVI foci in non-encapsulated PTC is therefore not a core item.
 It is however a core item in those PTC who are completely encapsulated.
-In a small proportion of surgically operable, but locally aggressive differentiated thyroid carcinomas, tumour is identified within perithyroidal large veins or the internal jugular vein as large plugs of tumour thrombus.
-These patients often have synchronous distant metastases or are at higher risk to develop these subsequently.
-Whilst the presence of extrathyroidal blood vessel invasion is not considered a separate core item in addition to blood vessel invasion, there may be benefit in noting this finding if present.

-Figure 2: Blood vessel invasion (BVI).
-Schematic drawing for the interpretation of the presence or absence of BVI.
-The diagram depicts a follicular neoplasm (green) surrounded by a fibrous capsule (blue). a Bulging of tumour into vessels within the tumour proper does not constitute BVI. b Tumour thrombus covered by endothelial cells in intracapsular vessel qualifies as BVI. c Tumour thrombus in intracapsular vessel considered as BVI since it is attached to the vessel wall. d Although not endothelialized, this tumour thrombus qualifies for BVI because it is accompanied by a fibrin thrombus. e Endothelialized tumour thrombus in vessel outside the tumour capsule represents BVI. f Artefactual dislodgement of tumour manifesting as irregular tumour fragments into vascular lumen unaccompanied by endothelial covering or fibrin thrombus.
-Modified from the original version in Chan J (2007).
+Figure 2: Lymphovascular invasion (LVI)

+Schematic drawing for the interpretation of the presence or absence of LVI.
+The diagram depicts a follicular neoplasm (green) surrounded by a fibrous capsule (blue). a Bulging of tumour into vessels within the tumour proper does not constitute LVI. b Tumour thrombus covered by endothelial cells in intracapsular vessel qualifies as LVI. c Tumour thrombus in intracapsular vessel considered as LVI since it is attached to the vessel wall. d Although not endothelialized, this tumour thrombus qualifies for LVI because it is accompanied by a fibrin thrombus. e Endothelialized tumour thrombus in vessel outside the tumour capsule represents LVI f Artefactual dislodgement of tumour manifesting as irregular tumour fragments into vascular lumen unaccompanied by endothelial covering or fibrin thrombus.
+Reproduced with permission from Chan J (2007).
 Tumours of the thyroid and parathyroid glands.
 Diagnostic Histopathology of Tumours.
 Fletcher CDM.
 Churchill Livingstone Elsevier, Philadelphia.
-Perpoduced with permission.